 While Volkswagen may not want to invest in Tesla, the U.S. carmaker has been scouting locations in Europe for a new Gigafactory there.Autosread more

-Despite its massive success, Amazon Prime hasn't been able to solve one nagging problem: its heavy concentration in high-income households.
+Despite its massive success, Prime hasn't been able to solve one nagging problem: its heavy concentration in high-income households.

-But Amazon's decision to lower prices at Whole Foods could help draw more lower- and middle-income people to its Prime program because they may feel more compelled to check out the grocery store — and ultimately find out about the many benefits of the Prime program.
+But Amazon's decision to lower prices at could help draw more lower- and middle-income people to its Prime program because they may feel more compelled to check out the grocery store — and ultimately find out about the many benefits of the Prime program.

 "Amazon's trying to cast as wide a net as possible," R.W.
 Baird analyst Colin Sebastian told CNBC.
 "They're going to try to make more store shoppers Prime members, and then bring more Prime members into stores."